RoquetteTenreiro/MZ/script.md

 ## 2 Historical remote sensing data

-### 1.1 Input material - Time-series analysis of vegetation indices
+### 1.1 Time-series analysis of vegetation indices

 This section uploads all input material.
 In this particular case, we will work with satellite data (Landsat-8 and Sentinel-2), atmospherically corrected (and cloud cover < 4%), that was downloaded from EO-browser (https://apps.sentinel-hub.com/).
 The script considers imagery from five different growing seasons (i.e. 2015, 2016, 2017, 2018 and 2019).
 In order to explore spatial correlation between plant vigor and soil properties under rainfed conditions, we focused on late phenological stages before crop senescence.
 The two consecutive images taken imediatly after flowering stage were selected for each year.
 2015 and 2017 imagery corresponds to a sunflower crop, 2016 and 2018 to a winter wheat crop and 2019 imagery corresponds to a canola crop.